-With the UK economy once more in expansionary mode, the outlook should be positive for more domestically-orientated smaller companies, although market sentiment may have run ahead of the GDP recovery, with strong gains in 2012 and 2013 stalling since the turn of the year.
-Valuations on UK smaller companies, which converged with the wider market in the third quarter of 2013, are now once again at a discount, suggesting there is still further opportunity for the sector as long as the recovery is not inhibited by domestic or international factors.
+With the UK economy in expansionary mode, the outlook should be positive for more domestically-focused small-caps, although market sentiment may have run ahead of the GDP recovery, with strong gains in 2012/13 stalling since the turn of the year.
+Valuations on UK smaller companies, which converged with the wider market in the 3Q13, are once again at a discount, suggesting further opportunity for the sector as long as the recovery is not inhibited by external factors.